1502shivam-singh/For-the-Web/Blog-website/Readme.md

 # Blog website

-This is a blog website template created by me.<br> You can modify the text content in the following pages -
+This is a blog website template created by me.<br> You can add your new text content in the following pages -
 <ul>
   <li> Home page </li>
   <li> About us page </li>
   <li> Contact us page </li>
 </ul>